Facts about Rand Paul

 Rand Paul Biography

-Dr. Randal “Rand” Paul is the Kentucky ophthalmologist who was elected to the United States Senate from that state in 2010.
+Dr. Randal “Rand” Paul is the Kentucky ophthalmologist who was first elected to the United States Senate from that state in 2010.

 Rand Paul was born in Pennsylvania and grew up in Texas, where his father, Dr. Ron Paul, was a politically active physician who served in the United States Congress and ran for the presidency three times.
 Rand Paul earned his undergraduate degree from Baylor University in 1984, and his medical degree from the Duke University School of Medicine in 1988.
 He practiced ophthalmology in Bowling Green, Kentucky from 1993 until his election to the Senate, all the while being an active anti-tax organizer in regional politics.